 To make such a request, please contact us at: firstname.lastname@example.org.

 We apply security measures to protect against misuse, loss, and/or alteration of personal information under our control.
 We follow industry standards when transferring and storing your data.
 Though we cannot ensure or guarantee that misuse, loss or alteration of information will never occur, we use all reasonable efforts to prevent it.

 When you create an account with Clue, your personal profile data is stored separately from your cycle tracking data and your service settings.
 This allows us to ensure an increased level of privacy for your cycle information.
 When you create a Clue password, it is stored using one-way encryption ("hashing" plus “salting”) and cannot be read by us.
 Note that if you use Social login (via Apple Sign-in or Facebook Connect, Google login), Clue does not receive your original password.

 Important: Clue uses servers located in the European Union to process and store your personal data.

 Your data is transmitted between your device and Clue’s servers using the HTTPS protocol for encryption.
 HTTPS is the same technology used to create secure connections for your web browser and is indicated by a padlock icon in the URL bar of your browser.

-We believe the biggest threat to the security and privacy of your data is if someone—probably someone you know—gains access to any of your devices without your consent.
-The data you enter into Clue is private and it should stay that way (unless you actively choose to share it - if you are using Clue Connect, for example, regularly review whether it still makes sense for you to share that information with the people you've connected).
+Usually, the biggest threat to the security and privacy of your data is that someone—probably someone you know—gains access to any of your devices without your consent.
+The data you enter into Clue is private and it should stay that way (unless you actively choose to share it - if you are using Clue Connect, for example, regularly review whether it still makes sense for you to share that information with the people you’ve connected with).
 We have outlined some ways to keep your devices secure below.